 Queenstown, the base for most skiers, is an awesome base for a winter family holiday.
 The kids will love it and there is plenty of après-ski options for the parents.
 When bad weather forces the ski fields to close, the towns of Queenstown and Wanaka have no shortage of things to do.

 The Queenstown-Wanaka area isn’t the only place to ski on the South Island either.
 All along the spine of the island, from Nelson Lakes to Queenstown, wherever the Alps reach over 1000 metres, you can find large and small ski fields to suit every taste.
-Mount Hutt is the South Island’s largest skifield, is 2 hours from Christchurch and for a real local flavour try the club fields like Porters, Broken River, Mt.
+Mount Hutt is the South Island’s largest skifield and is 2 hours from Christchurch and for a real local flavour try the club fields like Porters, Broken River, Mt.
 Cheeseman and Temple Basin in the Arthur’s Pass area.

 4. Hot Pools